Facebook Axed Pro-Vaccine Ads, Let Anti-Vaxxer Conspiracies Slip Through

 Though the communities that oppose vaccines tend to be tight-knit and insular, Facebook ads allow them to extend their reach and target the people most susceptible to their message.
 A Daily Beast report published in February found ads targeting young women with anti-vaccine conspiracy theories that were viewed millions of times.
 Despite the company’s efforts, Facebook features like crowdfunding and private groups continue to fuel the fire of anti-vaccine sentiment both on and offline.

-Anti-vaxxers are pushing back against Facebook through grassroots ad campaigns and at the highest levels.
+Anti-vaxxers are pushing back against Facebook through grassroots ad campaigns and at the highest levels of power.
 Rep. Bill Posey (R-FL) lambasted CEO Mark Zuckerberg in a Congressional hearing Wednesday for removing anti-vaccine content.
 Zuckerberg cited scientific consensus on the topic, but Posey claimed the social network was silencing views unpalatable to its chief executive.

 “If you look at the statistics, I think you’re making a bad mistake,” Posey warned.